V4Fire/Client/src/base/b-router/README.md

 #### Specifying paths to routes

-When using an engine that tied routes with some URL-s, as the History API engine does, we need to specify the special path that works as a blueprint to form a route URL.
+When using an engine that tied routes with some URLs, as the History API engine does, we need to specify the special path that works as a blueprint to form a route URL.
 Just look at the example below.

 ```js